Maharaja Agrasen Medical College, Agroha

-Administrative body
+The Maharaja Agrasen Medical College, Agroha (MAMC), a medical college affiliated to Pandit Bhagwat Dayal Sharma University of Health Sciences and recognized by National Medical Commission, is located on NH-9 at Agroha city of Haryana state of India.
+It is located near Agroha Dham and Agroha Mound.

+Background

+Etymology

+Maharaja Agrasen Medical College at Agroha is named after the legendary Indian king of ancient Agroha, Maharaj Agrasen.

+History

+The college was founded by Shree Om Prakash Jindal while his wife Savitri Jindal is the current president of the society that governs the institute.
 This non-profit medical college and hospital are run by a non-profit society, Maharaja Agrasen Medical Education & Scientific Research Society.
 The Society was established at Agroha on 18 April 1988 to provide health care services, medical education and research facilities to more than 2 crore population living in Haryana and adjoining states of Rajasthan, Punjab and Himachal Pradesh and to fulfil the socialist ideals of Maharaja Agrasen Ji.
 Om Prakash Jindal was the founding president of the society, proceeded by Naveen Jindal and current president Savitri Jindal.